Article Overview: Historic Sites In Texas

 For specific information pertaining to sites in New Mexico, please check out this interactive map provided by the National Park Service.

-Coming in at #8 on our list of the best historic sites in Texas is Historical Fredericksburg.
 Not to be confused with the town of the same name located in Virginia, this Fredericksburg was founded on May 8, 1846 by German immigrants under the Society for the Protection of German Immigrants in Texas.

 John O. Meusebach chose the location for the second of the Society’s colonies four miles north of the Pedernales River between two creeks.
 He named the settlement Friedrichsburg (later changed to Fredericksburg) to honor Prince Frederick of Prussia.
 Settlers received lots in town with an additional 10 acre lot outside of town.